liluxdev/jan-ai-toughtloop-client/README.md

 ## JAN.ai Model Settings

-At moment toughloop support swithcing models by clicking the 'cog' icon and pick the desired model, anyway JAN.ai API Server at moment doesn't support local model switching but it needs to be started picking a single model, if you switch model, please restart the JAN.ai API Server with the proper model
+At moment toughtloop support swithcing models by clicking the 'cog' icon and pick the desired model, anyway JAN.ai API Server at moment doesn't support local model switching but it needs to be started picking a single model, if you switch model, please restart the JAN.ai API Server with the proper model

 ## Enjoy your ride!